ottotsuma/software-engineer-website/src/components/Monad/notes.md

 <li> - Kiksotz, Blood bat, vampire of the new world: Monh
 <li> - Camazotz, Death Bat, Vampire god of the new world.
 <li>Farald - expert professor on why students hp stops at 10hp in duels.
-<li>Vasso of house Elzach.
-Tall boy with stylish blonde hair, deep blue eyes, strong, jaw and a large nose.
-(Rapist who gets away with it.)
 <li>Vortigern - Magic item, use to be an immortal and part of the middle party during the end times of their era.
 Think 'yes minster' when writing his dialog.
 <li>Lubin (Heart of a man; heart of the sea.) - teacher of magic
 <li>Leon -